 Everyone agreed there is such a need.
 Several participants told stories of how mentoring has affected them.
-On different occasions participants talked about another person in the room/participating in the conversation as their mentor and there were teary eyes.
+On different occasions participants talked about another person in the room as their mentor and there were teary eyes.
 Most often there was a sense of nostalgia in this conversation.

 Some mentioned MLA's mentoring program as a good start.
-Several stated that they would like more informal opportunities to network, and were pleased with the Community Conversations not only for the content discussed, but as a chance to be collegial.
+Several stated that they would like more informal opportunities to network, and were pleased with the Community Conversation not only for the content discussed, but as a chance to be collegial.

 We discussed areas where new librarians might need mentoring and some said project management, delegation, networking, customer service, and other traditionally professional development type subjects.
 Some said storytelling, traditional story telling for children and grown-ups.
-"Sustaining/enrichment of our own life and interactions with people" was also mentioned.
-In this context, it was suggested by mentoring new librarians to be happier and more well-rounded individuals they would be better models for the community members, and ultimately build stronger relationships between the library and the community
+"Sustaining/enrichment of own life and interactions with people" was also mentioned.